anthonyzhub/Modified-Pychrome/README.md

 1. Install `Pychromecast`
 2. Use Python 3.4 interpreter
 3. Have either a Google Home or Google Chromecast (any model) connected to the same network as your computer
-4. Folder with media contents to stream
+4. Folder with media contents to cast

 **Friendly Message**: